electron/electronjs.org-old/data/blog/webview2.md

 ## Performance Discussion

 When it comes to rendering your web content, we expect little performance difference between Electron, WebView2, and any other Chromium-based renderer.
-We created [scaffolding for apps built using Electron, WPF+WebView2, and .NET+WebView2](https://github.com/crossplatform-dev/xplat-challenges) for those interested to investigate potential performance differences.
+We created [scaffolding for apps built using Electron, C++ + WebView2, and C# + WebView2](https://github.com/crossplatform-dev/xplat-challenges) for those interested to investigate potential performance differences.

 There are a few differences that come into play _outside_ of rendering web content, and folks from Electron, WebView2, Edge, and others have expressed interest in working on a detailed comparison including PWAs.